In this post I am not going to go on about being a millennial. Or about what it means to grow up in the digital age / information era.

 I have 2 motivations.

-- I am an obsessive list-making, note-taker.
+- I am an obsessive list-making note-taker.
 I like recording things and I like sharing my opinions and I like defying grammatical convention and I like emphasis.
 I like making people laugh.
 I like to create (though I’ll be the first to admit I struggle with overinspiration).
 And last but not least, I really like to experience.
 I feel like I might, from time to time, actually have something to say about what or who or where I am experiencing and this is the place to put it.

 - Life research is HUGE.
 As my This Is Me page tells you, my life has been changing a lot these days.
-I’ve searched for bloggers telling me about everything from “what its like to move to Charlotte, NC as a young twenty-something” to “how do I fit in while in Cambridge, England” to “comprehensive list of all possible ways coffee can be prepared.”
+I’ve searched for bloggers telling me about everything from “what is it like to move to Charlotte, NC as a young twenty-something” to “how do I fit in while in Cambridge, England” to “comprehensive list of all possible ways coffee can be prepared.”
 Unfortunately, I’ve come up pretty short on returned material – with the exception of the coffee preparation (people go hard with coffee blogs).
 I thought to myself… if I want to know these things to help guide me in my own life decisions, chances are someone else in the world might want to know them too.

 And with that I’ll impart one final entreaty to you, my dear reader: please do come back and enjoy my Tales of Casstastrophe.